YardRat0117/foxbox/README.md

 - Run tools in containers with a single command
 - Auto-mount directory into the container
-- Supports Podman (Docker support coming later)
+- Supports Podman (Docker support coming soon)
+- Manage multiple versions of tools effortlessly

 ---